lordphone/blackflag-hr/README.md

 # BlackFlag HR

-A secure, cloud-native Human Resources portal demonstrating enterprise security compliance on AWS.
+A secure, cloud-native Human Resources management application with complete AWS infrastructure deployment.

 ## Overview

-This project establishes the AWS infrastructure required to host an enterprise HR application.
-Instead of manually clicking through the AWS Console, everything is defined in code (Terraform) to ensure reproducibility and stability.
+BlackFlag HR is a full-stack HR management system built with modern technologies and deployed on AWS.
+This project includes both the application code and the complete cloud infrastructure needed to run it in production.

+The application features employee management, secure authentication, and a modern React-based interface, all running on a scalable AWS architecture.

 ## Key Features

+### Application Features
+- **Employee Management:** Complete CRUD operations for employee records
+- **Secure Authentication:** User sign-in with session management
+- **Modern UI:** Clean, responsive React interface with Tailwind CSS
+- **REST API:** FastAPI backend with proper error handling

+### Infrastructure Features
-1. **Infrastructure as Code:** Complete environment setup via Terraform modules
+- **Infrastructure as Code:** Complete AWS environment setup via Terraform
-2. **Containerization:** The backend API runs in Docker containers managed by ECS
+- **Containerization:** Backend API runs in Docker containers on ECS Fargate
-3. **Secure Networking:** VPC design splits public (ALB, NAT) and private (DB, App) resources for security
+- **Secure Networking:** VPC with public/private subnet separation
-4. **CI/CD Ready:** GitHub Actions workflows are set up for automated testing and deployment
+- **CI/CD Pipeline:** GitHub Actions for automated deployment
-5. **Monitoring:** CloudWatch dashboards and alarms are configured to track system health
+- **Monitoring:** CloudWatch dashboards and alerts

 ## Cost Estimate